 There have been 63 attempted conversions of local utilities into municipal power companies over the past two decades, with 10 attempts successful, according to a report by Concentric Energy Advisors that was commissioned by CMP.

-Other cities were considering such proposals at the time of the report, which was released in 2019, including Pittsburgh, Santa Fe and San Francisco.
+Other cities were considering such proposals at the time of the report, which was released in 2019, including Pittsburg, California, Santa Fe and San Francisco.

 During the same period, six municipally-owned utilities were privatized, according to the report.